 Before you start, make sure you’re wearing a dust mask; now you can mix your plaster.

 Start with half a bucket of water and keep adding plaster until the mixture resembles a custard texture.
-Remember it is always the plaster that should be added to the water and never the other way round.
-The plaster should be smooth and lump-free before it is applied.
+Remember you should always add plaster to the water and never the other way round.
+The plaster should be smooth and lump-free before you apply it.

 Power mixing tools can make this part a little less work but are not essential.